-The price of cataract surgery varies, depending on your prescription and your own specific requirements.
+The price of cataract surgery in Ireland varies, depending on your prescription and your own specific requirements.
 Optical Express believes that it should be affordable for all of our patients.
 We provide a range of pricing and finance options so that you can choose the one that suits your needs best.

 Monofocal lens surgery

 |Description||Correct your vision with a premium monofocal lens.||Improve your distance and near vision with a premium multifocal lens.||Further improve your vision after cataract surgery|

 From €3,695 per eyeGet a Quote